-In the 117th Congress, Fletcher serves on the House Committee Energy & Commerce, where she serves on the Subcommittees on Health, Communications and Technology, and Consumer Protection and Commerce.
-She also serves on the House Science, Space, and Technology Committee, where she serves on the Subcommittee on the Environment.
+In the 118th Congress, Fletcher serves on the House Committee on Energy & Commerce, where she serves on the Subcommittees on Energy, Climate, & Grid Security and Communications & Technology.

-Fletcher serves as Co-Chair of the Bipartisan Natural Gas Caucus, a bipartisan coalition that aims to raise awareness of the critical importance of natural gas.
-She is also a member of the New Democrat Coalition, where she co-chairs the Trade Task Force.
+Fletcher serves as Whip of the Pro-Choice Caucus and Vice Chair of the Equality Caucus, and she Co-Chairs the Natural Gas Caucus and the American Canadian Economy and Security Caucus.
+She is a member of the New Democrat Coalition, where she chairs the Trade Task Force.

 Before her election to Congress, Fletcher practiced law in Houston, starting her career at Vinson & Elkins before joining AZA, a boutique litigation firm, where she became its first woman partner.
 She graduated with highest honors in History from Kenyon College, where she was elected to Phi Beta Kappa, and from The College of William & Mary School of Law, where she was Editor-in-Chief of the William and Mary Law Review.